 Georgia studied Art History in Italy and the UK, earning a BA and MA in the subject.
 Georgia gained experience at the Victoria and Albert Museum, London, and with an exhibition designer, working with prominent private collections including The Myers Collection at Eton College and the Portland Collection at Welbeck Abbey.
 She then managed The Redfern Gallery on London’s Cork Street.
 As Assistant Curator of the private collection owned by The Goldsmiths’ Company in London, Georgia was responsible for managing, exhibiting and expanding a collection of more than 9,000 objects.

 Georgia is a lecturer at Christie’s Education and speaks regularly on the subject of the role of the Collector today.
 Georgia is Curator to the Estate of Jane McAdam Freud and advisor to the Estate of Feliks Topolski.
-She is a Trustee of Plain Sight Archive, a member of the international Catalogue Raisonné Association and a mentor for I Like Networking, helping artists and those working in the arts.
+She is a Trustee of Plain Sight Archive, a member of the International Catalogue Raisonné Association and a mentor for I Like Networking, and Art Market Mentors helping artists and those working in the arts.

 DIRECTOR & CO-FOUNDER